drjingma/netgsa/README.md

 # netgsa
 Network-based Gene Set Analysis

-1. The current version gives an error message if either network has no interactions at all, but this should be allowed in future versions.
+1. The current version gives an error message if either network has no interactions at all, but the case where only one network is empty should be allowed in future versions.

 2. We should also include one sample test using NetGSA.